vocdoni/docs/src/architecture/protocol/anonymous-voting/zk-census-proof.md

   - Vochain checks that the **CensusRegistryProof** can be validated for the **CensusOrigin**

 ::: tip
-The organization could also directly register *Users'* secret keys to the Vochain, avoiding to need the registration phase.
-This option would be using the `ProcessMode` flags
+The organization could also directly register *Users'* secret keys to the Vochain, avoiding the need for a registration phase.
+This option would use the `ProcessMode` flags

-This use case would be using the flag `preRegister=false` and the `CensusOrigin` would be `OFF_CHAIN_TREE` or `OFF_CHAIN_TREE_WEIGHTED` with the `CensusRoot` determined by the Organization.
+This use case would set the flag `preRegister=false` and the `CensusOrigin` would be `OFF_CHAIN_TREE` or `OFF_CHAIN_TREE_WEIGHTED` with the `CensusRoot` determined by the Organization.
 :::

 #### Flow for EthereumStorageProofs votations